Skip to content

 Overrides

 Overrides are available — but they are not silent.
-Every override is logged with the git identity of the engineer who approved it.
-The log is readable, auditable, and committed to the repo.
+Every override is logged to ~/.edikt/events.jsonl with the git name and email of the engineer who approved it.
+Declining is logged too.
+Engineers can override individual findings; every one of them stays traceable.

 This is intentional.
 Gates are not about blocking work — they're about making enforcement visible.
 An override says "I know about this finding and I'm proceeding anyway."
 That's a legitimate decision.
 The log captures it.